euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Before performing any actions, each operation that requires a vault status check should first make an appropriate snapshot and store the data in transient storage (if a snapshot has not already been made)
 * The operations should be performed
 * The vault should then call `requireVaultStatusCheck`
-* When the `checkVaultStatus` callback is invoked, it should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against the current state of the vault, and return `false` (or revert) if there is a violation.
+* When the `checkVaultStatus` callback is invoked, it should evaluate the vault status by unpacking the snapshot data stored in transient storage and compare it against the current state of the vault, and return a special magic success value, or revert if there is a violation.

 As with the account status check, there is a subtle complication that vault implementations should consider if they use reentrancy guards (which is recommended).
 When a vault is invoked *without* vault status checks being deferred (ie, directly, not via the CVC), then when it calls `requireVaultStatusCheck` on the CVC, the CVC may immediately call back into the vault's `checkVaultStatus` function.
 A normal reentrancy guard would fail upon re-entering at this point.
 Because of this, the vault reference implementation relaxes the reentrancy modifier to allow `checkVaultStatus` call while invoking `requireVaultStatusCheck`.